vindarel/abelujo/doc/dev/use-manage.rst

 The CSV file has two columns: the ISBN and the quantity.

-This command will search for the bibliographic information of this ISBN and add it to the database with the given quantity.
+This command will search for the bibliographic information of this ISBN and save it to the database with the given quantity.

 You can export your Excel or LibreOffice calc sheet into csv, preferably with a ``;`` as separator.